 ZUN: Not me.
 I’ve already turned down such offers. (laughs)

 Yoko: I’ve refused them as well.

 ZUN: There’s a lot of things now like the Playstation Store where you can download games.
 I’ve had offers like that, to do download sales.

 —And what offers have you had, Yoko?

-Yoko: Not so much offers from game companies jere, but I’ve had talks about letting them be released and sold overseas.
+Yoko: Not so much offers from game companies here, but I’ve had talks about letting them be released and sold overseas.
 But that’s out of range for us so I said “No. My goal in making Samidare wasn’t to make money, so no thank you.”

-—Takasaka, the manga for Aclla is on sale commerically now, but did you ever think that the game might end up that way too?
+—Takasaka, the manga for Aclla is on sale commerically now, but did you ever think the game might end up that way too?